psharanda/FixFlex/Readme/src/templates/README.md

                  Fill())
 ```

-Under the hood, FixFlex creates constraints and layout guides which equivalent to the following:
+Under the hood, FixFlex creates constraints and layout guides which are equivalent to the following:

 ```swift
 topLabel.translatesAutoresizingMaskIntoConstraints = false